JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - If data is already in EFS &rarr; use that as training data source (faster training start times).

-    - Images per second that each file system can load (Amazon FSx fastest &rarr; S3 slowest)
+    - Images per second that each file system can load (Amazon FSx fastest &rarr; S3 slowest).

+    - Topics to study in depth:

+      - AWS Lake Formation &#x2610;

+      - Amazon S3 (as storage for a data lake) &#x2610;

+      - Amazon FSx for Lustre &#x2610;

+      - Amazon EFS &#x2610;

+      - Amazon EBS volumes &#x2610;

+      - Amazon S3 lifecycle configuration &#x2610;

+Amazon S3 data storage options

   - Identify and implement a data-ingestion solution.